 The April 2013, Watchtower Magazine carries an article with the scriptural title: “Make Sure of the More Important Things,” which tangentially invokes the vision of Ezekiel regarding the extraterrestrial chariot – the intent being, to impress upon Jehovah’s Witnesses the reality of the existence of “the invisible part of Jehovah’s organization.”

 The article reinforces the belief among Jehovah’s Witnesses that the visible and the invisible are inseparably linked.
-In fact, it is presumed that the leadership of the earthly, visible organization (so-called), is somehow in lockstep with the colossal celestial chariot; with its immense, revolving wheels within wheels with rims full of eyes; flashing lightning, glowing electrum; strange and wonderful multi-headed living creatures with four wings, and its gloriously enthroned rider above the sparkling chrysolite.
+In fact, it is presumed that the leadership of the earthly, visible organization (so-called), is somehow in lockstep with the colossal celestial chariot, with its immense, revolving wheels within wheels with rims full of eyes, flashing lightning, glowing electrum, strange and wonderful multi-headed living creatures with four wings, and its gloriously enthroned rider above the sparkling chrysolite.
 And it is the responsibility of every publisher-card-possessing Jehovah’s Witness to keep pace with the invisible chariot as it moves this way and that above the earth.

 But what does Ezekiel’s rapturous vision of the chariot ultimately represent?
-Is it merely an in descript, invisible organization in heaven that God presides over, which directs the affairs of God’s servants on earth, as the Watchtower has taught since 1929?
+Is it merely an indescript, invisible organization in heaven that God presides over, which directs the affairs of God’s servants on earth, as the Watchtower has taught since 1929?
 And what is the significance of the chariot’s movements in relation to the earth?

 Born into a priestly family in Judea, Ezekiel, whose name means “God strengthens,” would have served at the temple in Jerusalem had he not been taken into exile to Babylon, along with King Jehoiachin and others of the upper class.
 It was there in Babylon, by the river Chebar, where Ezekiel saw in vision the awesome, heavenly chariot as it emerged from the roiling, fiery storm clouds to the north.

-But as regards the rider of the chariot it is noteworthy that nowhere is he specially identified as Jehovah himself.
+However, as regards the rider of the chariot, it is noteworthy that he is not specially identified as Jehovah himself.
 Is that significant?
 Are we merely to assume it is Jehovah sitting upon the throne?
 Who else could it be?
 Besides, Ezekiel all but names Jehovah as the rider, describing the one enthroned this way: “And upon the likeness of the throne there was a likeness of someone in appearance like an earthling man upon it, up above.
 And I got to see something like the glow of electrum, like the appearance of fire all around inside thereof, from the appearance of his hips and upward; and from the appearance of his hips and downward I saw something like the appearance of fire, and he had a brightness all around.
 There was something like the appearance of the bow that occurs in a cloud mass on the day of a pouring rain.
 That is how the appearance was of the brightness round about.
 It was the appearance of the likeness of the glory of Jehovah.
 When I got to see it, then I fell upon my face, and I began to hear the voice of one speaking.”

-As Jehovah’s Witnesses ought to know, although the prophets had an immediate message for the ancients, because they were inspired of God – whose living word endures forever – the prophetic word is more especially intended to reveal Jehovah’s judgments to the moderns.
+As Jehovah’s Witnesses ought to know, although the prophets had an immediate message for the ancients, because they were inspired of God – whose living word endures forever –the prophetic word is more especially intended to reveal Jehovah’s judgments to the moderns.

 As Revelation states, “the bearing witness to Jesus is what inspires prophesying,” the reverse is true as well; namely, that the inspired prophetic word is what bears witness to Jesus.
-But before Christ was manifested in the flesh the sacred secret remained, well, secret.
+But before Christ was manifested in the flesh, the sacred secret remained, well, secret.
 With the coming of Christ, it was revealed that Jesus is the appointed king and judge of all mankind.
 And because of his obedience and faithfulness to God under test Jehovah has exalted his beloved son to his very throne.

 In the 1st chapter of Hebrews Paul explained Jesus’ position relative to God, saying: “He is the reflection of his glory and the exact representation of his very being, and he sustains all things by the word of his power; and after he had made a purification for our sins he sat down on the right hand of the Majesty in lofty places.”